 This section of the post will deal with the best way of getting around Ireland when you don’t have a car.

-Booking Tours in Ireland: It is quite common for tourist to book tours in order to see some of Ireland’s highlights such as the Cliffs of Moher, the Giants Causeway or Wicklow National Park.
+It is quite common for tourists to book tours in order to see some of Ireland’s highlights such as the Cliffs of Moher, the Giants Causeway or Wicklow National Park.
 This is a great way to see more of Ireland when you are stuck for time and plan on basing yourself in just one place.

-Dublin is a great place to go on day trips around the country.
+Dublin is a great place to base yourself for day trips around the country.
 I’ll list below some of the most popular tours from Dublin.

 - Tour of Wicklow & Kilkenny from Dublin

 - Tour of Cliffs of Moher, the Burren & Galway from Dublin

 - A Trip up to the Giants Causeway & Carrick a Rede Rope Bridge from Dublin